A slave believes that the law should define the scope of liberty. A free person believes that liberty should define the scope of the law.

 — Art Carden

-Engaging in commerce doesn’t impart an understanding of economics any more than being sexually promiscuous imparts an understanding of genetics.
+Engaging in commerce doesn’t impart an understanding of economics any more than engaging in sex imparts an understanding of genetics.

 — Antony Davies